jpaffrath/jasksharp/README.md

 jask is a highly readable interpreter language in early development.
 The jask interpreter is fully written in C# without other dependencies.
 It is just a hobby project for fun and learning.
 Contributions are always welcome!

 Seeing jask for the the first time?
-Try the [Getting strated guide](https://github.com/jpaffrath/jasksharp/wiki/Getting-started)!
+Try the [Getting started guide](https://github.com/jpaffrath/jasksharp/wiki/Getting-started)!
 For further information, please visit the [Wiki](https://github.com/jpaffrath/jasksharp/wiki).

 This is a reimplementation of the [jpaffrath/jask](https://github.com/jpaffrath/jask) interpreter, making this version 2 of the jask language.
 I decided to rewrite the entire interpreter because the first version of jask was non-intuitive, very limited and I wanted to dig deeper into learning C# and the dotnet framework.